mrafsyam/mrafsyam.github.io/_posts/2017-11-04-getting-started-with-jekyll-as-blogging-platform.md

 #### Things to do :
 * Complete the Jekyll site setup (I know some links are 404 at the moment)
+* Fixed individual page styles (For some reason, only the homepage is OK)
 * Find out how I can display some posts from other blogs somewhere on the homepage (not so static anymore, eh?).
 Well, if that's not possible, I just put up links to them somewhere on the homepage.
 Kinda for bookmarking purposes.
 * Redirect my domain to here
 * Move all post from blogger to here.
 Found some [utility](https://gist.github.com/kennym/1115810)